Vern-Technologies/CGF-Docs/docs/tracker-web/users.md

 <br/><br/>

 With the Remove User Form opened, select your user from the User dropdown list and select delete to remove your user from the system.
 You also have the option of removing your user's history from your account or not.
-If you remove your user's history from your account their history won't be factored in when the system delivers historical based data.
+If you remove your user's history from your account, their history will not be factored in when the system delivers historical based data.

 :::note
 Once a User is deleted, this action can't be <Highlight color="#25c2a0">**UNDONE**</Highlight> and the system will no longer process transactions for the deleted user.